MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

 !!! note "Include statements"

-    These `model_card`s and  `assessment_card`s  can be included verbatim into a `system_card`, or referenced with an `!include` statement, allowing for minimal cards to be compact and in a single file, but for extensive cards to be split up for readability and maintainability.
+    These `model_card`s and  `assessment_card`s  can be included verbatim into a `system_card`, or referenced with an `!include` statement, allowing for minimal cards to be compact in a single file.
+Extensive cards can be split up for readability and maintainability.
 Our standard allows for the `!include` to be used anywhere.

 ## Specification of the standard